alco/ExReminder/README.md

 waits for the specified amount of time before it calls back to the server which then forwards the event's name back to the client.

+Elixir's `Process` module contains functions that are commonly used when dealing with processes.
+Functions such linking to a process, registering a process, creating a monitor, getting access to the process' local dictionary — all of those live in the `Process` module.

 ```elixir
 defmodule Event do
   defrecord Event.State, server: nil, name: "", to_go: 0